farhanshahriyar/Empire-Invoice-Gen/README.md

 > "Designing something simple is much harder than making it complex.
 Simplicity is genius." — *Bill Gates*

 ---

 ## 📜 Overview

 **Empire Invoice Generator** is a modern, scalable, and highly efficient invoicing and management system developed using **React**, **Supabase**, and **PostgreSQL**, styled elegantly with **Tailwind CSS**.
 It empowers businesses to **seamlessly generate, track, and manage invoices, customers, and products** — all within an intuitive, responsive interface.

+> ⚡ **Note on Authentication:**
+> Currently, Empire Invoice Generator **does not implement** user authentication (sign-in/sign-up/session management).
+> In future versions, integrating **Supabase Auth** (email/password, OAuth, or magic link authentication) is strongly recommended to ensure data security and controlled access.

 ---